|

 Mind you I

-both Xmas trees and get the crisps free.
-I thought that was a con.
+you pay for both Xmas trees and get the crisps free.
+I thought that was a

 The way